Marie Pélissier: Artistry

 Pélissier has been described as having a small voice whose production was, at least at the start of her career, somewhat forced.
 Even so, she was held by many to be the equal of Marie Le Rochois "in the emotional power of her declamation and movements".
 Audiences, namely Voltaire, compared her skilled artistry to Le Maure's exceptional vocal talent.

-She created many roles, including five for Jean-Philippe Rameau alone: Aricia in Hippolyte et Aricie in 1733; Emilie in Les Indes galantes in 1735, Telaira in Castor et Pollux in 1737, and Iphise in both 1739's Les fêtes d'Hébé, ou Les talents lyriques and Dardanus.
-François-Hubert Drouais has painted a portrait of Pélissier.
+Pélissier created many roles, including five for Jean-Philippe Rameau alone: Aricia in Hippolyte et Aricie in 1733; Emilie in Les Indes galantes in 1735, Telaira in Castor et Pollux in 1737, and Iphise in both 1739's Les fêtes d'Hébé, ou Les talents lyriques and Dardanus.
+François-Hubert Drouais painted a portrait of Pélissier.